 Marilyn McMillan, Vice President for Information Technology & CITO for NYU New York

-The University's stance on this issue is simple: downloading copyrighted material without permission is illegal, and you should not do it.
-You should also not use your computer to distribute copyrighted material without the permission of the copyright holder.
+The University's stance on this issue is simple: downloading copyrighted material illegally is impermissible, and you should not do it.
+You should also not use your computer to illegally distribute copyrighted material without the permission of the copyright holder.
 Be aware: some applications for downloading music, movies and other files actually turn your computer into a server, allowing it to be used for distributing copyrighted material.
 If you are doing illegal downloads or distributions now or have done so, you should stop.

 The music industry thus far has principally targeted those whose computers distribute illegally downloaded music, rather those who simply download.
 The Recording Industry Association of America (RIAA) is using the legal tools provided by the U. S. Digital Millennium Copyright Act (DMCA) of 1998.
 When a copyright complaint is received, the student responsible for the network address listed in the complaint is notified by email and sent a copy of the complaint.
 The student is asked to review NYU's policies, and to confirm in writing that s/he will abide by them.
 If the student does not respond, his/her network connection is blocked.
 If there are repeated incidents, the matter then is referred to the student judicial process.
 A range of penalties is available within the judicial process; the specific penalty depends upon the result of that process and may include suspension of account privileges.
 If the RIAA believes you are involved in illegal downloads or distribution of copyrighted materials and submits a valid subpoena to NYU seeking your identity, the University will comply with the subpoena and furnish your name and contact information to the RIAA's lawyers.

 Federal copyright law itself includes a range of penalties, from $750-$130,000 per infringed work, or as much as $150,000 per work, if the infringement is deemed "willful".
-See Copyright Law of the United States of America.
-A claim of "fair use" can be used as a defense against a claim of infringement, see Limitations on exclusive rights: Fair use and NYU's Handbook for Use of Copyrighted Materials.
+See Copyright Law of the United States of America (www.copyright.gov/title17/92chap5.html).
+A claim of "fair use" can be used as a defense against a claim of infringement, see Limitations on exclusive rights: Fair use (www.copyright.gov/title17/92chap1.pdf), the NYU guide to copyright law as it relates to academic research, teaching, and publication (library.nyu.edu/copyright/), and NYU's Copyright and Fair Use resource (www.nyu.edu/footer/copyright-and-fair-use.html).
 There may also be criminal penalties for willful copying of a work for profit or financial gain, or if the work has a value of more than $1,000.
 Penalties can include a one-year jail sentence plus fines.
 If the value is more than $2,500, you may be sentenced to five years in jail plus fines.
 Criminal penalties generally apply to large-scale commercial piracy.

 In answering those questions, the University appeals to what Abraham Lincoln once called "the better angels" of your nature and to your commitment to the culture of scholarship.